Perl::Critic::Utils - General utility subroutines and constants for Perl::Critic and derivative distributions.

 $SEVERITY_LOWEST

-and default_severity
+get_severity and default_severity methods

 of every Policy subclass must return one of these values.
 Can be imported via

-the :severities
+the :severities tag.

 $DEFAULT_VERBOSITY